Light-it-labs/lightit-auth-laravel/docs/permission.md

 },
 ```

-This will catch Spatie's `UnauthorizedException` and rethrow it using your custom `UnauthorizedException`, ensuring a consistent JSON response format.

-**Note:**
-If you want to display detailed information about the missing permission in the exception message, you can set the `display_permission_in_exception` value to `true` in the `config/permission.php` file:
+Optional: To display the required permission in the error message, update the config:

 ```php
 'display_permission_in_exception' => true,
 ```

 ---